jonnor/datascience-master/dat390/report.md

 This can be approached using separate classifiers per event type, or using a multi-label classifier as a joint model.

-Onset Detection is a variation of Event Detection where only the start time is marked.

 ### Weak labeling